razeem/docker-base-template-mssql/README.md

   If not, a random 3-character string is generated and used.

 - **Environment Variable Management:**
-  Uses a generic `.env.dist` file for environment variables, which you can copy to `.env` and customize.
+  Uses a generic `.env.dist` file for environment variables, which is to `.env` and customize according to your needs.

 - **Extensible Docker Stack:**
-  Includes configuration for PHP, Nginx, SSH, and other common services.
+  - Includes configuration for PHP, Nginx, SSH, and other common services.
-  Installs system packages based on an external `apt-packages.env` file (especially in the Ubuntu variant).
+  - Installs system packages based on an external `apt-packages.env` file (especially in the Ubuntu variant).

 ---